dimple26github/Diwali-Sales-Analysis/README.md

 ### Tools

-Excel : data cleaning
+- Excel
-python Jupyter noteb### Data cleaning/Preparation
+- python Jupyter notebook

+### Data cleaning

 In the intial data preparation phase, we performed the following tasks:
-1. Load data into Jupyter Notebook, dataset is a csv file.
+- Load data into Jupyter Notebook, dataset is a csv file
-2. Handling missing values
+-  Handling missing values
-3. Data cleaning and formating
+-   Data cleaning and formating

 ### Exploratory Data Analysis

 - Analyzed sales trends over the Diwali period using line plots or time series analysis.
 - Explored sales by product categories and sub-categories using bar charts or pie charts.
-- Calculated key metrics such as total sales, average order value, and profit margins.
+- Calculated key metrics such as total sales, total no of order , most sold product, total amount.

 ### Data Analysis

-Include some interesting code/features worked with Power BI
+Include some interesting code/features
+- Data Cleaning: Cleaned and preprocessed the data to handle missing values and outliers.
+- plotting a bar chart for Gender and it's count
+- plotting a bar chart for gender vs total amount
+- total number of orders from top 10 states
+- total amount/sales from top 10 states
+- top 10 most sold products

-### Result/findings
+### Result

 The analysis result are summarized as follows: